JohnCoene/javascript-for-r/_book/4-12-shiny-complete.md

 This chapter thus far built a nice application but the code written is hardly portable; were one to make use of the image classifier from ml5.js in another application everything would have to be rewritten or copy-pasted which hardly good practice and not remotely convenient.
 Instead this code should be packaged, so it is easily reusable and shareable.
 Moreover, this will benefit from all the other advantages that R packages bring to code such as documentation, reproducibility, and tests.
 This also forces the developer to think about the code differently, as we'll discover it's not as simple as wrapping individual functionalities from the app into functions.

 Before we delve into building the package, let us think through what it should include.
 The application using ml5 gives some indication as to what the package will look like.
-Users of the package should be able to reproduce what is executed in the application, namely import dependencies (including the "message handler"), send data to the JavaScript front-end to trigger the classification, and then obtain the results in the R server.
+Users of the package should be able to reproduce what is executed in the application, namely import dependencies (including the "message handler"), send data to the JavaScript front end to trigger the classification, and then obtain the results in the R server.

 We start by creating a package called `ml5`.